BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Results

 \subsection{Uncertainty Estimation}

-As discussed, uncertainty estimation is a vital part of our model which makes it robust against PPG signal noise.
-In Figure \ref{fig:uncertain_ex}, we present a few representative signals from the test set and the generated uncertainty scores from our model.
-We can see that signal (a) and signal (b) in this figure are heavily perturbed from input noise losing almost all input features that can be used for AF detection.
-In this case, our model generates high uncertainty scores (0.242 and 0.246) indicating that it is less certain about the decision from these inputs.
-On the other hand, signal (c) and signal (d) are comparably less noisy, and the beat patterns are also clearly visible, which is the key information required for AF detection.
-Here, our model also generates very low uncertainty scores (0.004 and 0.005) demonstrating that \emph{BayesBeat} is robust against input noise.
+As discussed above, uncertainty estimation is a vital part of our model which makes it robust against PPG signal noise.
+In Figure~\ref{fig:uncertain_ex}, we present a few representative signals from the test set along with the generated aleatoric uncertainty scores from our model using the method from ~\cite{shridhar2018uncertainty} and the label provided in the dataset.
+We can see that signal (a) and signal (b) are less noisy, and the beat patterns are also clearly visible, which is the key information required for AF detection.
+Hence, our model generates very low uncertainty scores (around 0.0001 for both) whereas signal (e) and signal (f) in this figure are heavily perturbed from input noise losing almost all input features that can be used for AF detection.
+In this case, our model generates high uncertainty scores (0.2233 and 0.2234) indicating that it is less certain about the decision from these inputs demonstrating that the utility of uncertainty scores in \emph{BayesBeat}.
+The uncertainty scores can be used to filter out noisy signals.
+They can also be used for weighted averaging of signal segments at various time points which may lead to greater robustness.\\ The uncertainty score generation is also quite accurate for the signal segments that have been inaccurately labelled in original the dataset.
+For example, signal (c) and signal (d) are labelled as excellent.
+However, it is clearly visible that perturbation from input noise on both of them are quite indicating and hence uncertainty scores for both of these segment are significantly higher (0.2175 and 0.2195 respectively).
+The similar improper labelling issues have also been addressed by uncertainty score for signal (g) and signal (h).
+Although both of them have been labelled as poor, they are quite less noisy and have uncertainty scores of 0.0001 and 0.0005 respective generated from our model.
+Thus, uncertainty scores generated from our model can successfully address the input PPG signal noise issue without any prior presence of quality labelling.
+Figure~\ref{fig:uncertain_ex} clearly shows us that although the provided labels are inconsistent across the \emph{DeepBeat} dataset, \emph{BayesBeat} is able to generate consistent uncertainty scores concordant to the true signal quality.